API Documentation

 Liquid and Grit has developed a RESTful API and is available to select clients to support their need to directly access our data.
 As a RESTful API, clients are free to use their programming tool of choice and use standard HTTP features to access the data.

-All API calls are made to the following endpoint and all responses will return a JSON object:
+All API calls are made to the following endpoints and all responses will return a JSON object:

 Authentication